-The Raffaello is a boutique hotel in the Gold Coast neighborhood, right behind the John Hancock building and Water Tower Place.
-It's a great location because it’s off the bustle of Michigan Avenue but still in the heart of where we wanted to be.
+If you’re looking for a hotel with a little more character than a chain property, consider staying at the Raffaello Hotel.
+Located just off Michigan Avenue, the Raffaello is a boutique hotel in the Gold Coast neighborhood, right behind the John Hancock building and Water Tower Place.
+It offers guests an intimate setting to enjoy the city’s vibrant culture.
+It’s a great location because it’s off the bustle of Michigan Avenue but still in the heart of where we wanted to be.

 Drumbar is the speakeasy rooftop bar at the top of the hotel.
 Perfect for a date night.
-The outdoor terrace has amazing views of the lake and the neighborhood.
+The outdoor terrace has impressive views of the lake and the neighborhood.

-One of my all time favorite restaurants is Le Colonial.
+For our planned staycation in Chicago, I knew we would have to eat at one of my all-time favorite restaurants, Le Colonial.
 I love going in the summer when you can dine upstairs on the terrace overlooking Rush Street.
 The menu is a fusion of French and Vietnamese.
-The food and service is consistently outstanding.
+The food and service are consistently outstanding.
 After sharing a few appetizers, I tried the sea scallop salad and a lemon grass martini.

 M loves fashion and everything French and was happy to stop at YSL inside the Waldorf Astoria hotel.

-Sprinkles is one of the best places to get cupcakes in the city and their cupcake ATM is a fun novelty!
+Sprinkles is one of the city’s best places to get cupcakes, and their cupcake ATM is a fun novelty!

 Built in 1912, the Fourth Presbyterian Church is one of the oldest buildings in Chicago, except for the Water Tower.
 The gothic revival architecture is stunning and remains the same today as it did centuries ago.
-If you are ever in the city during the holidays, you should try to attend their candlelight Christmas Eve service!
+If you are ever in the city or plan a Chicago wstaycation during the holidays, you should try to attend their candlelight Christmas Eve service!

 When we wandered inside the loggia, there was a gallery exhibit, Making Camino – Reflections on the Journey to Santiago de Compostela by Janet Krehbiel Pieracci.
 A few of my favorite pieces:

-We headed home just as everyone under the age of 30 was headed into the city for Lalapalooza.
+We headed home from our Chicago staycation just as everyone under 25 was heading into the city for Lalapalooza.